+Food will build a NEW America

-Continued from page 48 was just getting ready to leave."
+was just getting ready to leave."
 It sounded wrong and awkward.
+It sounded too explanatory.

-It "You nean you were about to send him running home to mother?
+"You mean you were about to send him running home to mother?
 I'm sure," she said with deadly sweetness, "he'd always do what you told him to, Joanie.
 Well, don't bother.
 I've got some errands to do."

-And she was gone the high heels And she was gone, the high heels tapping hard against the floor.
+And she was gone, the high heels tapping hard against the floor.

 "Wait!"
 Joan called.
 "Eve-wait!"
 "Let her go," Phil said.
 "You can't explain anything now."

 "But she thinks-heaven knows what she thinks.
-I've got to make her undorstand." understand."
+I've got to make her understand."

 "She will, in time.
 You'll only make things worse running after her now."
-He shrugged into his coat. now."
 He shrugged into his coat.
 "Well, thanks for the lunch and the good advice.
-I'll go along now and take my medicine.
-And so the second link was forged in that invisible chain of circum-stances, binding them all, irrevocably, to the future....
-JOAN told Harry what had hap-pened, that evening.
+I'll go along now andtake my medicine."

+And so the second link was forged in that invisible chain of circumstances, binding them all, irrevocably, to the future. . . .

+OAN told Harry what had happened, that evening.
 He listened thoughtfully, pacing up and down, until she was through.

 "I wish it hadn't happened," he said slowly.
 "Not that Eve won't understand when she's calmer.
 But I wish he hadn't come here alone like that, when I wasn't home."

 The days that followed weren't pleasant ones.
 A pall had fallen over the little house, and the sense of the alien presence Joan had felt the night of the Stanleys' dinner seemed to increase.
-Harry was busy with the Ashbey case day and night and, for the first time, Joan felt alone too much with her thoughts.
+Harry was busy with the Ashbey case day and night and, for the first time.
+Joan felt alone too much with her thoughts.

 Mrs. Field came several times, bringing her usual air of disapproval with her.
-"How you can stand it living way over here, never seeing any-body, is more than I can see," she said.
+"How you can stand it living way over here, never seeing anybody, is more than I can see," she said.
 "You'll regret it, Joan, eventually.
 Harry has no right to keep you shut off from your friends like this and you shouldn't let him get away with it."

 Before, Joan had been able to shrug off her mother's complaints.
 Now they only made her unhappy.
 Maybe she was alone too much-not for the reasons her mother suggested but because -well, because the shadow of Phil and Eve seemed to color all her thoughts these days.
 She hadn't seen them since the day of Phil's visit, and she couldn't help wondering whether or not things had been patched up between them.

 She thought a little wistfully of all the names Eve had mentioned on her first visit.
 All old friends, and she didn't know anything about any of them now.
 And least of all about Eve and Phil.

 On an impulse she called Julia King.
-It was fun to hear her excited com-ments, to be welcomed "back from the dead" as Julia put it, and to congratulate her on Don's big new job at the defense plant.
-And when Julia asked, "And when are we going to asked, "And when are we going to meet your Harry?"
-Joan said, "You and Don have dinner with us at the Tavern Friday night."
-Just like that.
+It was fun to hear her excited comments, to be welcomed "back from the dead" as Julia put it, and to congratulate her on Don's big new job at the defense plant.
+And when Julia asked, "And when are we going to meet your Harry?"
+Joan said, like that.

+"You and Don have dinner with us at the Tavern Friday night."
+Just